article banner

 Thinking about technology controls now will make efficient compliance much easier to implement.

-In addition to core components, any cloud and third-party applications or End User Computing (EUC) solutions will also need to be included.
+In addition to technology components under the direct control of an organisation, any cloud and third-party applications or End User Computing (EUC) solutions may also need to be considered.
 These controls can be difficult to manage, particularly where this will require changes in organisational behaviour or contract negotiation with providers.
-The increased use of cloud solutions means the controls in scope of the audit will often extend beyond the boundary of the organisation itself.
+The increased use of cloud solutions means the controls will often extend beyond the boundary of the organisation itself.
 This is where having a clear framework for managing your third parties is key.

-There are four key steps for implementing technology controls.
+There are four key steps for implementing controls to address material technology controls in line with the Code's requirements.

 1 Define what should be in-scope

-Firstly, you will need to determine which technology components and data should be in scope.
-To achieve this, your finance, business, and technology functions will need to work together to develop a clear end-to-end understanding.
-This should include all of your key financial processes and all the technology solutions (such as servers, interfaces, and networks) and systems (including off-the-shelf, in-house developed, cloud/third-party hosted, and EUC applications and databases) involved in creating, updating, storing, and processing financial data.
+Firstly, there is a need to determine which technology components, data, and risks should be in scope.
+To achieve this, finance, business, and technology functions may need to work together to develop a clear end-to-end understanding.
+This would involve identifying:

 2 Define the desired technology control set